Ganesh Visarjan – Polluted end or a fresh start?admin

 “Bappa he.
 Sath ghar chalenge.
 Ese Kachre me thodi na chod k chale jaenge.” he says

-The little girl jumps with a scream and rushes to her parents.
-They circle in a family hug before walking back to the car.
+The little girl jumps with a scream and rushes to her parents and they circle in a family hug before walking back to the car.

-Back home, Mr. Sharma dissolves the mud idol into a bucket as Riya and her mother are chanting Morya .He then pours the liquid into a small new pot in their balcony.
+Back home, Mr. Sharma dissolves the mud idol into a bucket as Riya and her mother are chanting Morya and then pours the liquid into a small new pot in their balcony.

 Days after this, one morning, Mr. Sharma opens his balcony door to pick up the morning news paper roll.
 As he bends down to collect the roll, his eyes get distracted by a fresh red rose budding out of that same pot.
 It instantly brings a smile to his face and a tear rolls down his eyes and he says